Azure/AKS/blog/_posts/2024-11-11-e2e-flyte-data-science-solution-on-aks.md

 * Helm version 3.15.4 or later installed
 * Kubernetes command-line client, [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/), installed and configured

-## Which Flyte backend components are installed, and what do they do?
+## Which Flyte back-end components are installed, and what do they do?

 In your end-to-end solution, each of the following Flyte backend components will run on its own pod: